Home > Gertie's Home > Gertie's Hurricane Know-it-All Center

 • Do you have flood insurance?
 Wind damage insurance?
 Uncle Earl insurance?
 Better find out.

 • Could the shutters be blown off?
 Windows blown out?
 Discuss whether y'all need to board up shutters, windows, doors or not.
-Just make sure you leave one or two doors "un-boarded" - don't be stupid and board up the house so that you can't get back in (or Momma can't get out).
+Just make sure you leave one or two doors "un-boarded" - don't be stupid and board up the house so that you can't get back in.

 Wanna know my favorite weather site?
-It's Birmingham's ABC 33-40 station: http://beta.abc3340.com/weather/ - click on over and see where I get all my latest and greatest weather information.
-Hey, and ain't that James Spann the cutest thang y'all ever seen?
+It's The Weather Channel, duh! https://weather.com/ - click on over and see where I get all my latest and greatest weather information.